null

 You can avoid this nightmare scenario with good preventative maintenance habits.

-While a pack of pH dip test trips might cost you $50-60, it’s well worth having on hand.
+While a pack of pH dip test strips might cost you $50-60, it’s well worth having on hand considering the price of a worst-case-scenario situation.

 #5.
 Brake & Air System Check

 Inspect and replace the air dryer cartridge.
 If you haven’t replaced the air dryer cartridge recently, now is the best time.
-As usual, check your tire pressure, wheel seals, and any loose nut covers on the wheels.
+As usual, check your tire pressure, wheel seals, and check for loose lug nuts and inspect the nut covers more missing or damaged pieces.

 Review your brake linings and brake drums.
 Look for cracks or “heat checking” in the brake linings that might have occurred during winter.
 Make sure the S-cams and slack adjusters are properly lubricated and move freely.